emilwennstrom/llm-review-analyzer/README.md

 - OLLAMA_URL=127.0.0.0:11434  # Address to the Ollama server if running local models
 - PROJECT=your-google-cloud-project-id  # Google Cloud project name
 - LOCATION=europe-west1  # Location of the models
+- BUCKET=your-storage-bucket # Name of the storage bucket with the reviews

 Data Preparation:
 Place your CSV files containing app reviews in the data folder or specify a path to a storage bucket in main.py.